Research Grant

 Send by email to ResearchGrant@turnbullfriends.nz

-or post to The Friends of the Turnbull Library
+OR post to The Friends of the Turnbull Library

 PO Box 12 186, Wellington 6144, New Zealand.

-2) A statement of the relevance of the Alexander Turnbull Library collections for your proposed research.
+5) A statement of the relevance of the Alexander Turnbull Library collections for your proposed research.
 If possible, you should provide specific information about the book collections or special materials (manuscripts, maps, photographs, etc) on which the proposed research will be based.
 Please indicate how much time (days, weeks or months) you expect to spend in the Turnbull Library.

-4) Brief details of any other source of funding (received or pending) for the proposed research project.
+6) Brief details of any other source of funding (received or pending) for the proposed research project.

-6) Your curriculum vitae, including nominated referees and relevant educational and research achievements and any previous publications.
+7) Your curriculum vitae, including nominated referees and relevant educational and research achievements and any previous publications.

 TERMS & CONDITIONS OF THE RESEARCH GRANT